virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 - `nodeId`, `nodeGroup`, `nodeType` *[optional]* - parameters that determine target containers for the action execution.
 By default, the *nodeGroup* value is equal to *sqldb*.
 - `databaseName` - name of a database for a patch to be applied
-- `user` - username in the database, on behalf of which the application is used
+- `user` - username in a database, on behalf of which an application is used
-- `password` - password in the database, on behalf of which the application is used
+- `password` - password in a database, on behalf of which an application is used
 - `patch` - SQL query or a link to it.
 It is used only for SQL databases.
 Here, the <a href="/creating-manifest/placeholders" target="_blank">placeholders</a> support is available.

 !!! note